janaipakos/janaipakos.github.io/_posts/2015-12-20-Go in Action Review.md

 Overall, *Go in Action* is a great introduction to not only the language but also modern web development.

-Disclosure: [Manning Publications](https://www.manning.com/books/go-in-action, "Manning Publications") provided my copy of *Go in Action*.
+Disclosure: Manning Publications provided my copy of [*Go in Action*](https://www.manning.com/books/go-in-action, "Go in Action") (William Kennedy with Brian Ketelsen, Erik St. Martin, 2015).